 BASIC provides system functions and allows the user to provide user-defined functions.
-A function reference consists of a function name (such as TAN) followed by a parenthesized argument list containing one or more arguments.
+A function reference consists of a function name followed by a parenthesized arguement list containing one or more arguments.
 Function arguments are evaluated before the function is evaluated.